Structure and reactivity of organic molecules

-- Describe the outcome of organic reactions based on stereoelectronic effects, basic kinetics and thermodynamics.
+- Predict whether organic reactions will occur through consideration of stereoelectronic effects, basic kinetics and thermodynamics.

 - Apply the concepts of reactivity, stereochemistry and stereoelectronics to evaluate the nature of carbohydrates.

-- Use knowledge of the nature of carbohydrates and protecting group strategies to evaluate the outcomes of reactions and construct synthetic routes to oligosaccharides.
+- Use knowledge of the nature of amino acids, protecting group stratergies and solid phase synthesis. carbohydrates and protecting group strategies to evaluate the outcomes of reactions and construct synthetic routes to oligosaccharides.